Corotoman: Earliest inhabitants

 Corotoman was first inhabited by the Cuttatwomen Native American tribe several hundred years before the arrival of English colonists to Lancaster County, Virginia.

 John Carter I

 John Carter I, the patriarch of the Carter family of Virginia, purchased and settled Corotoman between 1652 and 1653.
 Carter developed and improved the lands into a plantation and constructed the first structures on the property before his death in 1669.
 Carter's mansion, known as the "Old House", was built in the traditional 17th century hall-parlor plan with a porch chamber.

+John Carter II

+When his father died in 1670, John Carter Jr. inherited Corotoman, the family's main plantation, as the first son.
+John Carter Jr. died in 1690, possibly of malaria contracted three years earlier.
+John Carter Jr.'s will also provided that his brother Robert Carter would receive the mill and other real estate if John's daughter Elizabeth did not have children—and in fact she died of measles in November 1693, shortly after her marriage to the son of Richmond County burgess (and Col.) William Lloyd, and that estate became subject to litigation.

 Robert Carter I

-Corotoman was then inherited by Carter's son Robert Carter I (whose wealth and autocratic business methods led to his becoming known by the nickname "King") in 1690.
+Corotoman was then inherited by John Carter Jr.'s brother Robert Carter I (whose wealth and autocratic business methods led to his becoming known by the nickname "King") in 1690.
 Under Robert Carter I's ownership, Corotoman became the center of what developed into a 300000 acre estate of 48 plantations and farms including places such as Indian Town and Hills Quarters.